michaelkirk/georust_book/src/feature-creek.md

 struct CreekSegment {
   creek_name: String,

-  // serde offers some customiziations so that we can use sensible
+  // serde offers some customizations so that we can use sensible
   // names in our code without having to modify our source data, whose
   // names we might not control.
   #[serde(rename = "inf1" )]